- What makes a goldendoodle from Parfait Mischen different from other goldendoodle breeders?

 9. How does the puppy selection process work?

 Puppies are picked in order of deposits received.
 Early selection is available to those buyers who are looking for a particular color, but we do not recommend choosing a puppy by color.
-At 7 weeks of age, we will determine personalities (Using the Volhard Puppy Aptitude Test) Though we have never had a "bad" puppy in a litter there are still distinct personality traits that we want to share with our buyers.
-We desire to make good matches for our buyers and their new puppy.
+At 7 weeks of age, we will determine personalities (Using the Volhard Puppy Aptitude Test) Though we have never had a "bad" puppy in a litter there are still distinct personality traits that we want to share with our clients.
+We desire to make good matches for our clients and their new puppy.
 While you are waiting to see which puppies that we recommend for you, we ask that you pick your top three selections.
 We will do our best to find the perfect match out of your selection

 10. What does it mean to "socialize" your puppy?